hoehoetester/hello-jest/README.md

 1. Step 2: Add Babel for ES2015
 1. Step 3: Add Typescript

+\* Each steps can be seen in brances

 ## Step 1: Simplest start set

 Create a directory and install jest